 Tomorrow's Living-Wage Jobs

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Last night I was watching the HBO documentary Schmatta: Rags to Riches to Rags, which chronicles how Jewish and Italian immigrants created the New York garment district soon after the turn of last century, and built it into the largest employer in the city.
+Opinions expressed by Entrepreneur contributors are their own.Last night I was watching the HBO documentary Schmatta: Rags to Riches to Rags, which chronicles how Jewish and Italian immigrants created the New York garment district soon after the turn of last century, and built it into the largest employer in the city.
 It goes on to show how, after more than 70 years of being a thriving source of good-paying union jobs, it all disappeared as trade protections ended and NAFTA ushered in a new era of global free trade.

 The film repeatedly asks the questions: How will we rebuild the American middle class?
 Where will tomorrow's living-wage jobs come from?